-Have an open conversation with your evil roommate may sound terrible at first but it could help the situation.
+Having an open conversation with your evil roommate may sound terrible at first, but it could help the situation.
 Just let her/him know that what they are doing is bothering you whether it’s their boyfriend/girlfriend spending endless hours in the room….even when they aren’t there or you find your favorite bag of chips keeps disappearing.
 Having a conversation about the issue could potentially resolve the problem or at least let them know what is bothering you.
 Being stuck in a small room or apartment with someone that bothers you is the worst thing ever.
 You feel like your walking on eggshells.

 3. Reach an agreement:

 Maybe your having problems with them not cleaning after themselves in the room or you’re the one always stuck with bringing the trash out.
 Let them know you should trade off on the household chores and that you don’t think it’s fair.
 Maybe be like “Hey starting Sunday we can have a new beginning,” and hopefully you will see the change.
 Being vocal is key.

 Reach an agreement, shake, and move on. photo credit

 4. Ignore them and do your own thing:

 People can tell when your upset with them especially a roommate.
 Now this may not be the best alternative but it will allow you to feel less stressed out.
 Do you!